-These are such special little insectivores.
+These are such special little critters.
 We fell in love with them!!!
 They are not rats, hamsters, gerbils, ferrets.
 Nice and soft and cuddly.
 They have quills that fill with air if startled and they are prickly.
-Nothing horrific or even bothersome once you learn to scoop them up proper.
+Nothing horrific or even bothersome once you learn to scoop them up properly.

 We cannot disturb the mom under any circumstances for the first two weeks of whelping.
 We leave her alone.
 Carefully add food and water and just leave her alone.
 Once the first 2 weeks have passed we get to peek at the babies.
 Between me and the girls and Alli their friends we will be giving them tons of attention.